 What was you motivation to start an MBA?

-My main motivation was, when I sort of reflect and particularly sort of pre-COVID, I was starting to think about, personal fitness, so physical fitness, mental fitness, and sort of taking a greater interest in my whole health.
+My main motivation was, when I sort of reflect and particularly pre-COVID, I was starting to think about, personal fitness, so physical fitness, mental fitness, and taking a greater interest in my whole health.
 And I think part of that was that I thought that I’d overlooked was knowledge and pushing yourself to learn more.
 So the motivation for me was to increase my learning and push myself into a space that was maybe a little bit uncomfortable.
 And I’d been thinking about doing something like an MBA for some time and just thought, right, now’s the time to do it.

 Did you feel supported at AIB?

 I thought the support was excellent.
 I probably didn’t lock into it as early as I could have, but I was certainly using the Learning Support.
 In fact, I ended up, engaging with the Learning Support Team, pretty much on every assessment.
 And even though the feedback I got was “Sue Ellen, you know, I don’t know whether you really need us” but I always found something in that half an hour to hour slot that I’d learned whether it was linking sentences, paragraph structure, structure of academic writing.
 So I really found that, even though I was doing it sort of twice a subject, I still kept learning, right way through the through to project.
-And the library services I found Barbara, and the team really helpful as well.
+And the library services, I found Barbara, and the team really helpful as well.

 How does it feel to finish?